The-Best-Codes/filerelay/README.md

 ### Self-hosting

 Fork this repo to deploy your own copy.
 We recommend deploying using Coolify, using Nixpacks and selecting "Port 1869" as the port number.
 Use `bun run install` as the install step, `bun run build` as the build step, and `bun run start` as the start step.
+Set the `VITE_BASE_URL=https://example.com` environment variable in your deployment configuration.